 Once you are accepted into the program you can review what option that is the best fit for you with your advisor.
 Below are brief descriptions of the degree options for your consideration.

-This 2-year full time program allows students to spend the time needed to delve deeply into the more detailed aspects of sustainable design, engineering and architecture.
-Students in this track will be encouraged to plug into ongoing research projects at the Engineering and Design Institute as well as other grant funded projects at the University.
-This track is most suitable to those students who are accepted as graduate research assistants or for international students seeking educational opportunities in this country.
+This full-time program allows students to spend the time needed to delve deeply into the more detailed aspects of sustainable design, engineering and architecture.
+This track is required for graduate assistants or for international students seeking educational opportunities in this country (34 credits).

 To request more information fill out our form.